JDoelger/InfluenzaFitnessInference/notes/notes.md

 [ ] submit simu to sweep fitness coefficients, 3 diff. h (most del., some neutral, some beneficial), 3 diff.
 J (few del.,few ben., most neutral), vary ben.
 J, ben. h, e.g. start with two simus with larger/smaller ben.
 J, two simus w larger/smaller ben. h

-[ ] make sure that I get some inference result for each analysis, even where data are lacking, e.g. by small regularization coeffs for each param (corresponds to some wide gaussian prior)

-[ ] find out, why the strain labels in succession plots seem to increase linearly in simulation and exponentially in data
+[x] think about and write down (analytical) justification for selection stringency condition (with use of Mt Fuji model)

+[x] think about/ explore appropriate indicator from sequence data (without additional info from simu) that correlates with selection stringency/inference performance, e.g. something about strain succession (avg./max. lifetime of strains, log(x/x'),...)
+(might have to do few extra simus varying the selection regime like decreasing sigmah 1 to 0 in few steps, if sigmah=0 can I use MPL to infer exp(F)? only if F<<1 -> exp(F) approx 1+F)

+[x] run correct analysis and plots with correct calc of std (single-simu plots done)

-[ ] implement reproducible simulation and analysis pipeline, using pypet mainly (only) for parameter sweep
+[x] implement reproducible simulation and analysis pipeline, using pypet mainly (only) for parameter sweep

 [x] check sampling size analysis (Arup's comment on Fig. 6).
 How much does number of seasons matter compared to B?